keptn/spec/cloudevents.md

 ([&uarr; up to index](#keptn-cloud-events))

-# IS THIS EVENT STILL NECESSARY???
+# ??
+IS THIS EVENT STILL NEEDED ??
 ## Configure Monitoring

 ### type